About Us

 Through our work, we share this journey in many ways:

-Creative kits and products: Enabling others to experience slow, natural colour from home.
+Online shop: Enabling others to experience slow, natural colour from home.

 We are also committed to exploring what it means to farm dye plants at scale — creating models for regenerative colour production that can support both people and planet.